Polycademy/PolyAuth/README.md

 Account merging so when there are 2 accounts, you can merge ownership and proxy the account to a primary account.

+Activation: three ways:

+1. Prevent login - Option or RBAC (in fact, one could have login callbacks of some sort...?)
+2. Allow full access but need activation within certain amount of time - Reimplementation
+3. Prevent features unless fully activated - RBAC

 Install with Composer
 ---------------------